 The Perseus Project: The classics in Greek, Latin & English--hyperlinked

-A page from the Venetus A, the oldest complete manuscript of the Iliad, courtesy of Harvard's Multitext Library:
+A link to a page with downloads from the Venetus A, the oldest complete manuscript of the Iliad, courtesy of Harvard:

 From Google Books, a link to Tarrasch's book on the 1908 world championship.
 I've translated his notes on the game pages.